 vRealize Automation and NSX integration has introduced the ability to deploy multi-tiered applications with network services included.
 The current integration also enables a method to deploy micro-segmentation out of the box, based on dynamic Security Group membership and the Service Composer.
 This method does have some limitations, and can be inflexible for the on-going management of deployed applications.
 It requires in-depth knowledge and understanding of NSX and the Distributed Firewall, as well as access to the Networking and Security manager that is hosted by vCenter Server.

 As a consultant I’ve had the opportunity to design, install and configure dozens of production vRealize Automation deployments, from reasonably small Proof of Concept environments to globally-scaled multi-datacenter fully distributed behemoths.
 It’s fair to say, that I’ve made mistakes along the way - and learned a lot of lessons as to what makes a deployment a success.
-In the end, pretty much everything comes down to getting the pre-requisites right.

 One of the cool new features released with vRealize Automation 7.2 was the integration of VMware Admiral (container management) into the product, and recently VMware made version 1 of vSphere Integrated Containers generally available (GA), so I thought it was time I started playing around with the two.
-In this article I’m going to cover deploying VIC to my vSphere environment and then adding that host to the vRA 7.